bksuro/School_District_Analysis/README.md

 ## Summary
   - District's key metrics
   !["district summary"](./Resources/district_summary.png "District's key metrics")
-  - An overview of the key metrics for each school, presented in a table format
+  - Key metrics for each school
   !["schools' summary"](./Resources/schools_summary.png "Schools' key metrics")

-  - Tables presenting each of the following metrics:
+  - Additional Metrics:
-    - Top 5 and bottom 5 performing schools, based on the overall passing rate
+    - Top 5 performing schools, based on the overall passing rate
     !["Top 5 schools"](./Resources/top5_schools.png "District's Top 5 schools")
+    - Bottom 5 performing schools, based on the overall passing rate
     !["Bottom 5 schools"](./Resources/bottom5_schools.png "District's Bottom 5 schools")

     - The average math score received by students in each grade level at each school
     !["Average Math all grades"](./Resources/avg_math_scores_by_grade.png "Average math score in each grade of schools")
     - The average reading score received by students in each grade level at each school
     !["Average Reading all grades"](./Resources/avg_reading_scores_by_grade.png "Average reading score in each grade of schools")

     - School performance based on the budget per student
     !["Performance based on the budget per student"](./Resources/budget_per_student.png "School performance based on the budget per student")
     - School performance based on the school size